History of WPXI in Timeline

 1964: WIIC Sold to Cox Enterprises

-Until 1967, WIIC produced a daily afternoon game show, Give It a Whirl.
+From 1965 to 1967, WIIC produced a daily afternoon game show, Give It a Whirl.

-1970: Eleanor Schano Anchors Newscast
+1970: Eleanor Schano Anchored Newscast

-1970: Steelers Move to AFC and Channel 11 Becomes Station of Record
+1970: WPXI Becomes Steelers' Station of Record

-1971: WPXI airs the Pirates' 1971 World Series victory.
+1971: WPXI airs Pittsburgh Pirates World Series victory

-In 1971, WPXI aired the Pittsburgh Pirates' World Series victory as part of NBC's Major League Baseball broadcast contract.
+In 1971, WPXI aired the Pittsburgh Pirates' World Series victory as part of NBC's Major League Baseball broadcast contract

-Until 1973, WIIC produced a weekly live professional wrestling show, Studio Wrestling, independent of the National Wrestling Alliance, which aired on Saturday evenings and drew strong ratings.
+From the earliest days of the station through 1973, WIIC produced a weekly live professional wrestling show, Studio Wrestling, independent of the National Wrestling Alliance, which aired on Saturday evenings and drew strong ratings.

-1975: Channel 11 Branded as e11even
+1975: Channel 11 branded itself "e11even"

 Around 1975, Channel 11 branded itself as "e11even".

-Around 1977, WIIC used the "11 Alive" moniker, popularized by WXIA-TV and WPIX.
+Around 1977, WIIC used the "11 Alive" moniker, which had become popularized by fellow NBC affiliate WXIA-TV in Atlanta and WPIX in New York City.

-1978: WSOC-TV Switches to ABC
+1978: WSOC-TV switched affiliation to ABC

-1979: WIIC Carried Operation Prime Time
+1979: WIIC carried the Operation Prime Time package

 In 1979, WIIC carried the Operation Prime Time package.

-1980: WSB-TV Switches to ABC
+1980: WSB-TV switched affiliation to ABC

-April 20, 1981: Call Sign Changed to WPXI
+April 20, 1981: Call sign changed to WPXI

-On April 20, 1981, WIIC's call sign was changed to WPXI, which stands for "Pittsburgh 11."
+On April 20, 1981, WIIC's call sign was changed to WPXI, which stood for "Pittsburgh 11".

 1981: Callsign Change to WPXI

-1983: Chiller Theater Broadcast
+1983: Chiller Theater produced and broadcast

-Until 1983, the station produced and broadcast Chiller Theater, a late Saturday evening horror film show hosted by Bill Cardille, or as he was referred to, "Chilly Billy".
+From 1963 to 1983, the station produced and broadcast Chiller Theater, a late Saturday evening horror film show hosted by Bill Cardille, or as he was referred to, "Chilly Billy".

-November 10, 1984: WPXI Joins MGM/UA Premiere Network
+November 10, 1984: WPXI joined MGM/UA Premiere Network

 Loading Video...